Fox leads Kings past Warriors 126-123 in playoff return

 The inexperienced Kings closed the game strong against a Warriors team that won four titles in the previous eight seasons.

-After Stephen Curry hit a corner 3-pointer to give Golden State a 114-112 lead with about four minutes left, the Kings responded with seven in a row starting with a 3-pointer from Fox, who led the league in clutch points in the regular season.
+After Stephen Curry hit a corner 3-pointer to give Golden State a 114-112 lead with about four minutes left, the Kings responded with seven in a row starting with a 3-pointer from Fox.

 The Warriors didn’t go away and cut the deficit to one on a layup by Curry in the final minute.
 But Andrew Wiggins missed a corner 3 for the lead in the closing seconds of his first game in more than two months.